South Bank London

 A fun immersive adventure for fairytale fans

 Shrek’s Adventure!
 London is one of London's biggest child-orientated immersive experiences.
 See, hear, touch and smell the action by exploring 12 fairytale-themed live shows, collecting the special ingredients you need in order to make it home safely from this fairytale world of the Far Far Away.
-During the summer holidays the dastardly Prince Charming makes a special meet and greet appearance and you’ll of course get the opportunity to meet Shrek himself and and pose for a family picture.

 The London Dungeon